Cucurbits, Powdery Mildew

 Symptoms occur on both leaf surfaces, stems, and petioles as white, powdery fungal growth.
 Symptoms develop first on older leaves, shaded lower leaves, lower leaf surfaces, and on older bearing plants.
 Infected leaves shrivel and die; plants may senesce prematurely.

 The pathogens are obligate parasites and cannot survive in the absence of living hosts; initial inoculum for the Northeast is most likely airborne conidia originating in southern states.
 Other possible sources include greenhouse grown cucumbers and alternate hosts.
 Under favorable conditions, Powdery mildew develops rapidly; the time between infection and symptom expression can be as short as 3 days and many spores are produced.
+The pathogen can also produce sexual spores in fall that enable the pathogen to survive over the winter.
 Conditions favoring infection include a dense plant canopy, low intensity light, high nitrogen fertilization, and high relative humidity (although infection can occur at relative humidity of less than 50%).
-Optimum temperatures for disease development are 68-80° F; infection can occur between 50-90° F. Temperatures of 100° F or above stop Powdery mildew development.
+Optimum temperatures for disease development are 68-80°F; infection can occur between 50-90°F. Temperatures of 100°F or above stop Powdery mildew development.

 Yields are reduced by a reduction in the number and/or size of fruit.
 Fruit quality can also be adversely affected by sunscald (due to defoliation), incomplete ripening, reduced storability (winter squash), and poor rind quality or discolored handles (pumpkins).
 In addition, infection by Powdery mildew predisposes plants to other diseases (Gummy stem blight).